mikewest/fallow/data/articles/2005/03/event-handlers-and-other-distractions.markdown

 ArticleID:  5
 Published:  1110770700
 Modified:   1143665282
-Title:      Event Handlers and Other Distractions
+Title:      "Event Handlers and Other Distractions"
-Slug:       event-handlers-and-other-distractions
+Slug:       "event-handlers-and-other-distractions"
-OneLine:    Attaching behaviors to the semantic elements in your HTML document isn't nearly so hard as it sounds.
+OneLine:    "Attaching behaviors to the semantic elements in your HTML document isn't nearly so hard as it sounds."
 Tags:
     - JavaScript